Lois Clark: Early life and education

-Lois Clark was born in Charlotte, Michigan in 1884.
-Very shortly after her birth, Clark's family moved to Seattle, Washington where Clark would spend the majority of her life in the Pacific Northwest until her death in 1967.
+Lois Clark was born in Charlotte, Michigan, in 1884.
+Very shortly after her birth, Clark's family moved to Seattle, Washington, where Clark spent the majority of her life in the Pacific Northwest until her death in 1967.

-Lois Clark began her academic career by being educated through the Seattle Public School system from 1898 to 1903.
+Clark began her academic career by being educated through the Seattle Public Schools from 1898 to 1903.
 Afterwards, under the careful guidance of T.C.
-Frye, a renowned Byrologist, Clark earned her bachelor's degree in 1907 from the University of Washington.
-In 1907, Clark became a graduate student at Yale in order to study and learn from A. W. Evans, a heptaicologist well-known in the scientific community.
+Frye, a renowned byrologist, Clark earned her bachelor's degree in 1907 from the University of Washington.
+In 1907, Clark became a graduate student at Yale University in order to study and learn from A. W. Evans, a heptaicologist well known in the scientific community.
 Clark remained at Yale for a year (1917-1918) and after became a botany student and assistant to the University of Minnesota.
-Upon the completion of her dissertation, which outlined the embryology of Podo- phyllum peltatum, Clark would receive her PhD from the University of Minnesota in 1919.
+Upon the completion of her dissertation, which outlined the embryology of Podo- phyllum peltatum, Clark received her PhD from the University of Minnesota in 1919.

 Career and research

 Teaching

-Clark held a brief, yet expansive, career as an educator in different colleges in the United States.
-Between 1919 and 1920 Clark briefly taught in Alaska in order to jumpstart her teaching career.
+Clark held a brief career as an educator in different colleges in the United States.
+Between 1919 and 1920, Clark briefly taught in Alaska in order to jumpstart her teaching career.
 She would later hold the position of both the head of the Science Division at Stephens College in Columbia, Missouri that same academic year.
 At the University of Idaho between 1923 and 1928, Clark held an assistant professorship in botany while beginning to lay the groundwork to conduct her own research on Heptaicae.
 Clark also taught summer classes in botany at the University of Washington during this period of time.

 Research

-Clark's extensive research career on Heptaicae, which consumed the later half of her life, would have her categorize and label numerous plants, mosses, and liverworts that were undocumented in the Pacific Northwest and beyond.
+Clark's extensive research career on Heptaicae, which consumed the latter half of her life, would have her categorize and label numerous plants, mosses, and liverworts that were undocumented in the Pacific Northwest and beyond.
 Her first publication was co-authored with T.C.
 Frye in 1928, The Liverworts of the Northwest, which detailed and labeled various liverworts in the Pacific Northwest in their books that were previously unknown about beforehand.
 Her research with Frye consisted of work identifying plants in the herbarium at the University of Washington, which consumed most of her life from 1933 to 1962.
+Together with him she distributed the exsiccata-like series Hepaticae: Distributed by Clark & Frye.
 At the herbarium, Clark determined many of the Heptaicae at the University of Washington, a few of which she even collected from the wild herself.
-Clark also published thirty five scientific articles in the field of botany on her own and co-published sixty similar articles along both Frye and Ruth Sivihla.
-She also wrote Her most notable contribution was a five part series on The Hepaticae of North America, which she helped complete alongside Frye between 1937 and 1947.
+Clark also published thirty-five scientific articles in the field of botany on her own and co-published sixty similar articles along both Frye and Ruth Sivihla.
+She also wrote Her most notable contribution was a five-part series on The Hepaticae of North America, which she helped complete alongside Frye between 1937 and 1947.